Brunch & Batter

 Instructions

-• Preheat the oven to 375℉.
-Line a baking sheet with aluminum foil.
-Place a cooling rack over the top.
-Add the bacon in an even layer, sprinkle with the fresh ground pepper, and cook the bacon for 30-35 minutes, or until browned and beginning to crisp.
-If you are using regular bacon (not thick-cut), your cooking time will be much less.
+• Cook the bacon: Preheat the oven to 400°F. Line a baking sheet with aluminum foil and place a wire rack on top.
+Arrange the bacon in an even layer on the rack and sprinkle with pepper.
+Bake until browned and starting to crisp, about 18-25 minutes for thick-cut bacon or 15-20 minutes for regular-cut.
 Remove from the oven and set aside.

-4 slices thick-cut bacon, ½ teaspoon fresh ground pepper
+4 slices bacon, preferably thick-cut, ½ teaspoon freshly ground black pepper

-4 slices hearty bread, 4-6 crisp lettuce leaves, ¼ cup mayonnaise
+4 slices hearty bread, 4-6 large crisp lettuce leaves, ¼ cup mayonnaise

 Nutrition*